Put Your Budget on a Diet!

 Once your goal is set, find a family member or friend who will hold you accountable to it and check in with you about it from time to time.

-Maybe you are forgetful or just lack the discipline to do it, but making sure a little of each paycheck goes into that well-researched savings account is as important as just having a savings account.
-Make it easy on yourself and have a portion of your check go directly into your savings account, then just make sure the money left to spend is what you are using as your monthly budget.
+Maybe you are forgetful or just lack discipline, but making sure a little of each paycheck goes into that well-researched savings account is as important as having a savings account.
+Make it easy on yourself and have a portion of your check go directly into your savings account, then make sure the money left is enough to meet your monthly budget goals.

 Setting up a spending budget is one of the most important steps in reaching your financial goals.

-This one should be obvious by now, any financial goal worth its salt has a budget to go along with it.
-Some people are comfortable with monthly budgets, others need a firmer grasp on their income and spending so they go with weekly.
+Any financial goal worth its salt has a budget to go along with it.
+Some people are comfortable with monthly budgets.
+Others need a firmer grasp on their income and spending and use a weekly budget model.
 We recommend taking a full account of your budget at minimum every three months.

 You can easily find free print out budget templates online or use one of the many apps available to help you keep track of everything.

 There are lots of way to be savvy about where you spend your money, here are some ideas:

 - Sign up for loyalty programs at your favorite stores